kompics/kompact/docs/src/local/communication/senders.md

 1. It avoids creating an `ActorRef` for every message when it's not needed, since actor references are not trivially cheap to create.
 2. It allows the sender reference to be typed with the appropriate message type.

 This design gives us basically two variants to do request-reponse.
-If we know we are always going to response to the same component instance, the most efficient thing to do is to get a reference to it once and then just keep it around as part of our internal state.
+If we know we are always going to respond to the same component instance, the most efficient thing to do is to get a reference to it once and then just keep it around as part of our internal state.
 This avoids constantly creating actor references, and is pretty efficient.
 If, however, we must respond to multiple different actors, which is often the case, we must make the sender reference part of the request message.
 We can do that either by adding a field to our custom message type, or simply wrapping our custom message type into the Kompact provided `WithSender` struct. `WithSender` is really the same idea as `Ask`, replacing the `KPromise<Response>` with an `ActorRef<Response>` (yes, there is also `WithSenderStrong` using an `ActorRefStrong` instead).

 ## Workers with Senders